pucgenie/Guild2EngineEx/README.md

 # Guild2EngineEx
-Guild II has some LUA modding capabilities.
-Unfortunetely, it is very limited.
-Therefore I decided to expand those by some GuildII.exe patches and this extension .dll.
+Guild II has LUA modding capabilities.
+Unfortunately, it is very limited.
+Therefore, I decided to expand those by some GuildII.exe patches and this extension DLL.

 Currently this extension adds the following LUA functions: